Torus bifurcation of a dissipative time crystal

-\textit{Conclusion.---} {In conclusion, we have experimentally demonstrated a transition between two distinct time crystalline phases in a quantum gas setup.
+\textit{Conclusion.---} In conclusion, we have experimentally demonstrated a transition between two distinct time crystalline phases in a quantum gas setup.
 When approximated at the mean-field level, this transition exemplifies a Neimark-Sacker, or torus bifurcation, first predicted in nonlinear systems but now observed in a quantum many-body system.
-The torus bifurcation is observed when the CTC, initially defined by a single oscillation frequency, becomes unstable and begins to exhibit quasiperiodic oscillations characterised by two dominant frequencies.} Theoretical analyses based on a minimal model and Floquet theory confirm that the quasiperiodic dynamical state is a LT and that the LC-LT transition can be understood as a torus bifurcation in the context of nonlinear dynamical systems.
-Our work opens the possibility to utilize the atom-cavity platform considered here or other similar driven-dissipative quantum systems operating in the few-body or mesoscopic regime as a natural testbed for exploring the quantum nature of bifurcations, limit cycles, and synchronization \cite{Arosh2021, Waechtler2023, Dutta2024}.
+The torus bifurcation is observed when the CTC, initially defined by a single oscillation frequency, becomes unstable and begins to exhibit quasiperiodic oscillations characterised by two dominant incommensurate frequencies.
+Theoretical analyses based on a minimal model and Floquet theory confirm that the quasiperiodic dynamical state is a LT and that the LC-LT transition can be understood as a torus bifurcation in the context of nonlinear dynamical systems.
+Our work opens up the possibility to utilize the atom-cavity platform considered here or other similar driven-dissipative quantum systems operating in the few-body or mesoscopic regime \cite{Ho2024} as a natural testbed for exploring the quantum nature of bifurcations, limit cycles, and synchronization \cite{Arosh2021, Waechtler2023, Dutta2024}.
 On the conceptual level, regarding phase transitions in and out of time crystalline states, we have provided support for the view that the criticality of time crystalline states is captured by bifurcation theory at the mean-field level.
+Finally, our work provides an elementary platform for observing quasiperiodic dynamical phases, a topic of growing interest in the study of time crystal scenarios \cite{He2024, Huang2024}, wherein dissipation plays a pivotal role.